 It is unlawful to operate a vessel in a careless manner upon the waters of this State.
 Careless operation is the endangerment of life, limb or property through negligence, carelessness or inattention of the operator.

 The Roberson-Archer Act and The Boating Safety Enhancement Act of 2001 mandates that no one under the age of 12 may operate a motorized vessel, and that every vessel operator be licensed and have the license in possession at the time of operation.
-For more information on operator license requirements, see Fishing Regulations & Information.
+More information on operator license requirement.

 Any person who was age 40 or older on April 28, 1994 is exempt from taking an approved boating course and/or the written exam.
 Persons who are age exempt are still required to obtain a boat operator’s license.